eagleyed/code_snippets/SSL_Certificate_for_Click_to_Deploy_WordPress_on_GCP.md

 # Setup SSL Certificate for Click to Deploy WordPress on GCP
-Source which has some typos and errors on it [Medium article](https://medium.com/@upcscfatehabad/how-to-setup-ssl-certificate-for-click-to-deploy-wordpress-on-gcp-fe7e55bd2c27)
+Source was a medium article which has some typos and syntax errors [(Medium article)](https://medium.com/@upcscfatehabad/how-to-setup-ssl-certificate-for-click-to-deploy-wordpress-on-gcp-fe7e55bd2c27).
+But it helped a good bit to install and configure [certbot](https://certbot.eff.org/) on the Google Cloud Platform WordPress.

 ***